jdcrown/mulch/README.md

 This app will only read data from production.
 It will not write to it.

+1. Sign in to your square account first.
-1. Go to your square developer site: https://developer.squareup.com/apps
+2. Go to your square developer site: https://developer.squareup.com/apps
-2. Click the plus box to *create an application*.
+3. Click the plus box to *create an application*.
 Name the application.
-3. Click open and choose `production` at the top.
+4. Click open and choose `production` at the top.
 Copy the **production access token** and add this to the **settings.ini** file

 #### Configure remaining default items in your settings.ini file
 * AutoCreateCustomers = yes; This will autocreate customers that are missing.
 But the software will prompt first.